Tai Chi Classes

 Classes include warms ups, Qigong & Tai Chi.
 Please book for classes as dates can vary.
 Wear comfortable clothing and non grip shoes.

-Anna is certified to teach Shibashi, Guigen/Medical Qigong and the 8 Brocades.
+Anna is certified to teach Shibashi 1 & 2, Guigen/Medical Qigong and the Ba Duan Jin (8 Brocades) and Lotus Qgiong.
 She has trained with Simon Blow and the Australian Academy of Tai Chi and Qigong.
-She has as diploma in Tai Chi and teaches the 10 form and 24 form.
+She has as diploma in Tai Chi and teaches the 10-form and 24 -Form.

 What is Tai Chi?